aoijs/documentation/src/functions/usdnewrole.md

 # $newRole

-This function is only useable in [bot.onRoleCreate](../callbacks/bot.onrolecreate.md) and [bot.onRoleUpdate](../callbacks/bot.onroleupdate.md) callbacks, or else it won't give any data.
+This function is only useable in [bot.onRoleCreate](../events/bot.onrolecreate.md) and [bot.onRoleUpdate](../events/bot.onroleupdate.md) events, or else it won't give any data.
 Examples can be found in the callback page.

-{% page-ref page="../callbacks/bot.onrolecreate.md" %}
+{% page-ref page="../events/bot.onrolecreate.md" %}

-{% page-ref page="../callbacks/bot.onroleupdate.md" %}
+{% page-ref page="../events/bot.onroleupdate.md" %}